rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 ```

 !!! warning
-    `depmod` will generate dependency files based on the kernel modules present on the node that runs the kmod image
+    `depmod` will generate dependency files based on the kernel modules present in the DTK image used during the build.
-    build.
     On the node on which KMM loads the kernel modules, `modprobe` will expect the files to be present under
-    `/usr/lib/modules/[kernel-version]`, and the same filesystem layout.
+    `/lib/modules/[kernel-version]`, and the same filesystem layout.
     It is highly recommended that the build and the target nodes share the same distribution and release.